Loading lesson…

 The big idea: a long-running agent without observability is a long-running mystery.
 Wire logs, traces, and the soul timeline before you trust a soul with anything that matters.

-What is the core idea behind "Observability: Logs, Traces, And Soul Timelines"?
+What is the main idea of "Observability: Logs, Traces, And Soul Timelines"?

-Which best describes the scope of "Observability: Logs, Traces, And Soul Timelines"?
+Which concept is most central to "Observability: Logs, Traces, And Soul Timelines"?